ztickm/cvpdf-slides/slides.md

 ## <div class="text-6xl">5.1 GOALS</div>

  <ol class="mt-6">
-  <li class="text-4xl">Have a strong standard and tools that allow seamless transfer and treatment of career data.</li>
+  <li class="text-4xl">Have a strong standard and tools that enable seamless transfer and treatment of career data.</li>
   <li class="text-4xl">Have it adopted.</li>
 </ol>
 <!-- -->